 HiFi specialist shop can advice you on how to best connect them.

-the room: We advice to keep one meter
+the room: We recommend to keep one meter

-free space around it if possible, for maximum enjoyment.
-If the room
+free space around the units if, for maximum enjoyment.
+If room

 acoustics are good enough to have a

-relaxed conversation than it will be good enough to listen to LEGEND's
+relaxed conversation, than it will probably be good enough to listen to

-as well.
-Special acoustic room treatment is generally not needed.
+LEGENDs as well.
+Special acoustic room treatment is generally not

-I own an excellent DAC.
+I own a top class DAC.
 Will it's performance be

 annihilated by your system digitising the signal again?
 And also: does